vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 I. P. V., I, 29.
 We, therefore, feel that, whatever be the amount of fiction with which Mādhava may have coloured Sankara's visit to Kashmir, it is not without a grain of truth inas much as the said visit was a fact.
 Further, we are of opinion that Sankara believed in the monistic Tantras, as the epithet "sarvatantrasvatantra" in his virudāvalī indi cates; that the Tantras, the authority of which he accepted, were sixty-four in number, as his reference to them in his own Saundarya Laharī in the following line :

-"Catuhṣaștyā tantraih sakalam abhisandhāya bhuvanam" clearly shows; that he had a special inclination towards
+"Catuhṣaṣtyā tantraih sakalam abhisandhāya bhuvanam" clearly shows; that he had a special inclination towards

 12